-There are 3 ways you can demonstrate that you possess the Foundation Professional Capabilities, and the application form will ask you a series of questions to help you determine the most appropriate form of evidence for you to submit:
+There are 5 ways you can demonstrate that you possess the Foundation Professional Capabilities, and the application form will ask you a series of questions to help you determine the most appropriate form of evidence for you to submit:

-- Currently on a Foundation Programme if you are undertaking a recognised foundation programme in the UK1 which is due to finish in August 2019, we will ask you to confirm the name of your Foundation School.
+- 1. Currently on a Foundation Programme if you are undertaking a recognised foundation programme in the UK1 which is due to finish in August 2021, we will ask you to confirm the name of your Foundation School.
 You do not need to do anything else.
 You do not need to submit any evidence.
-Any offer of a programme will be conditional upon you successfully completing the Foundation Programme and being awarded an FPCC before August 2019.
-Those applying for a delayed start date due to illness or maternity should be issued with an FPCC before commencement in post (i.e. by the end of the deferral period).
-If you are undertaking a stand-alone FY2 post that is not part of a recognised foundation programme attached to a UK Foundation School and you do not expect to be awarded with an FPCC upon completion, then you must answer No to this question on the application form and you will be required to submit a Certificate of Readiness to Enter Specialty Training (previously known as Alternative Certificate of Foundation Competence) as detailed below. - Already completed a Foundation Programme if you have already completed a UK Foundation Programme within the 31⁄2 years prior to the commencement date of the post to which you are applying, we will ask you to confirm that you have been awarded an FPCC (or FACD 5.2 for those who completed Foundation prior to August 2017).
+Any offer of a programme will be conditional upon you successfully completing the Foundation Programme and being awarded an FPCC before August 2021.
+Those applying for a delayed start date due to illness or maternity should be issued with an FPCC before commencement in post (i.e. by the end of the deferral period). - 2.
+Already completed a Foundation Programme if you have already completed a UK Foundation Programme within the 31⁄2 years prior to the commencement date of the post to which you are applying, we will ask you to confirm that you have been awarded an FPCC.
 You must attach a scanned copy of your FPCC to your application.
-You will be expected to provide the original certificate at a later date - Already in Specialty Training if you are already in specialty training and have a National Training Number (NTN) or Deanery Reference Number (DRN), you will be deemed to have had your foundation competence assessed at the point of entry to specialty training and therefore will not be required to provide any further evidence - Anybody who is not covered above if you have not completed a UK Foundation Programme within the 31⁄2 years prior to commencement of the post to which you are applying, and are not already in specialty training, you will be able to submit a Certificate of Readiness to Enter Specialty Training (previously known as an Alternative Certificate of Foundation Competence).
+You will be expected to provide the original certificate at a later date. - 3.
+Already in Specialty Training if you are already in specialty training and have a National Training Number (NTN) or Deanery Reference Number (DRN), you will be deemed to have had your foundation competence assessed at the point of entry to specialty training and therefore will not be required to provide any further evidence. - 4.
+Reapplying to a specialty they had voluntarily resigned from previously if you are applying for a specialty where you have previously held a National Training Number (NTN) or Deanery Reference Number (DRN), but voluntarily resigned before completion, you can upload evidence of satisfactory progress with training, prior to resignation, in the form of ARCP documentation.
+This can only occur with the specialty being applied to is the same as the specialty that you were previously training in. - 5.
+Anybody who is not covered by the above if you have not completed a UK Foundation Programme within the 31⁄2 years prior to commencement of the post to which you are applying, and are not already in specialty training, you will be able to submit a Certificate of Readiness to Enter Specialty Training (previously known as an Alternative Certificate of Foundation Competence).
 This must be signed by a consultant who has supervised you for at least 3 continuous months (whole time equivalent) in the 31⁄2 years prior to the commencement date for the post to which you are applying.
 The certificate attests to your achievement of the required Foundation Professional Capabilities.
 For the purposes of this documentation, consultant includes General Practitioners, Clinical Directors, Medical Superintendents, Academic Professors and anyone on the specialist register.
+It can be completed by a locum standards as other UK Foundation Schools and as such is considered equivalent consultant provided they have achieved their CCT/CESR or equivalent and are on the GMC specialist register, however it is your responsibility to confirm this.
+The Certificate of Readiness to Enter Specialty Training must be completed by someone independent to you.
+It must not be completed by your spouse, partner or family member.